UoB-COMSM0166/2025-group-20/README.md

   </div>

   <h3> Quantative Evaluation: NASA TLX </h3>
 One of our primary goals was to design a game that was accessible to both casual and experienced users.
 As a result, we analysed the two levels of difficulty within our game.
-In Ninja Mode, the user still needed to slice the fruit in the correct recipe order, but the slice patterns and the bombs were scrapped.
-In Samurai Mode, the bombs and the slice patterns were re-introduced.
+In Ninja Mode, the user slices the fruit in the correct recipe order displayed at the top of the screen.
+In Samurai Mode, the user has to also be aware of the bombs and the fruit slice patterns.
 We aimed for a noticeable increase in challenge between modes, as research shows this boosts player enjoyment (Alexander et al., 2013) but without significantly increasing frustration.

 We collected data using the NASA Task Load Index (TLX) from a group of diverse age ranges, and with differing experience in playing video games.
 We chose the NASA TLX as it's been shown to be highly reliable for assessing game difficulty (Hart & Staveland, 1988; Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).
 We determined that using the raw TLX scores would be easier and faster to administer, and studies reported back mixed results for raw vs. weighted TLX scores (Hart (2006)).